-Of all the 4Cs, a diamond’s cut is by far the most important.
+Of the 4Cs, a diamond’s cut is by far the most important.
 A diamond’s color and clarity is determined by nature but the cut is an art and science developed over time by humans.
-It takes years of craftsmanship to master the nuances of properly cutting a rough diamond into a beautiful, polished jewel.
+It takes years of experience to master the skill of properly cutting a rough diamond into a beautiful, polished jewel.
 A poorly cut stone will appear dull and lifeless.
 A well-cut stone will be the exact opposite—shining brightly with a sparkle and fire that sets it apart.

-Every angle, proportion and faceting pattern works together to create a diamond’s cut.
-Cut and shape are often mixed up and not quite the same.
-Shapes such as rounds, ovals, cushions and marquises are the outline and result of the way a diamond is cut.
-Selecting a shape is purely a personal preference, while cut is how well a diamond captures and reflects light.
-It is the brilliance—a stone’s ability to reflect light—that gives a diamond its beauty and sparkle.
+The angles, proportions, and faceting patterns work together to create a diamond’s cut.
+Cut and shape are often confused and not quite the same.
+Shape such as rounds, ovals, cushions, or marquise refers to the stone’s outline and is a personal preference.
+Cut, on the other hand, refers to a stone’s faceting pattern, which determines how well a diamond captures and reflects light.
+It is the ability to reflect light that determines a diamond’s brilliance, which gives a diamond its beauty and sparkle.

 BRIGHTNESS, FIRE AND SCINTILLATION

-Brilliance is a balance of three aspects: brightness, fire and scintillation.
-Brightness is the return of white light.
-Then there is fire, the prismatic effect that happens when light separates into various rainbow colors.
+Brilliance is a balance of three aspects: brightness, fire, and scintillation.
+Brightness is the return of white light to they eye.
+Then there is fire, the prismatic effect that happens when light separates into rainbow colors.
 Finally, there is scintillation, the flash of light and dark seen when you move the diamond.
-Each plays a part in the sparkle a diamond brings.
+Each plays a part in the sparkle of a diamond.

-Achieving diamond brilliance requires the right proportions and symmetry combinations.
-Without the correct measurements, a stone will lack the ability to give off sparkle.
-In 2006, the GIA, the premier diamond grading nonprofit, released grading reports to determine the quality of cut for round stones, the most popular shape.
-They analyzed all the angles and proportions to see what combination produced the most brilliant, beautiful diamonds.
+Achieving diamond brilliance requires the right combination of proportion and symmetry.
+Without the correct measurements, a stone won’t sparkle.
+In 2006, the Gemological Institute of America, the premier diamond grading nonprofit, released grading reports to determine the quality of cut for round stones, the most popular shape.
+They analyzed all the angles and proportions to figure out which combination produced the most brilliant, beautiful diamonds.

-They came up with is a grading system that takes all the proportions—table size, angles, facet symmetry, etc.—into account and assigned cut grades.
-The scale for a diamond’s cut ranges from excellent to poor.
+They came up with a grading system that takes all the proportions—table size, angles, facet symmetry, etc.—into account and assigned cut grades.
+The scale for a diamond’s cut ranges from Excellent to Poor.

 KWIAT TIARA® CUT DIAMOND